Killing of Freddie Gray: Charges, indictments, and trials

 On September 2, 2015, it was decided to hold separate trials for the accused.
 In December 2015, Baltimore judge Barry Williams declared a mistrial in the trial of Officer Porter after the jury was unable to reach a verdict.

-In May 2016, Judge Williams found Nero not guilty by means of a bench trial.
+In May 2016, Judge Williams found Nero not guilty following a bench trial.
 On June 23, 2016, Officer Goodson was acquitted of all charges by Circuit Judge Barry Williams.
 In June 2016, law professor John Banzhaf of George Washington University filed a complaint with the bar against Marilyn Mosby for prosecutorial misconduct.

 In January 2017, a federal judge allowed a lawsuit by five of the six police officers unsuccessfully charged by Mosby.
 Mosby was being sued for malicious prosecution, defamation, and invasion of privacy.
 The Fourth Circuit Court of Appeals blocked the lawsuit on the grounds that Mosby had immunity from such charges in May 2018, and the U.S. Supreme Court denied the officers' appeal in November 2018.